 Bacon, tomato, avocado, and sliced hard-boiled eggs wrapped in crisp butterhead lettuce leaves!
-Add your favorite sides to this BLTA Lettuce Wraps Meal Prep for a super simple, no-heat lunch that can be customized fit any diet (even Whole30!).
+Add your favorite sides to this BLTA Lettuce Wraps Meal Prep for a super simple, no-heat lunch you can take on-the-go!

 If you didn’t hear the news, we’re doing the Whole30 program for the first time this month.
 I’ve decided to leave the more complicated recipes to the experts and touch on the suuuuper simple meals we’ve been consuming.

 This post is not about my progress with Whole30, so I’ll keep this part short.
 But just in case you were wondering, my goals for this 30 days include: incorporating more vegetables into my diet, feeling better when I wake up in the morning, sleeping better, clearer skin, and better performance in the gym.

 Basically, I want to see how I feel after 30 days of eating only foods that will improve my health.
 It’s day 6, and we’re making it through with meal planning, lots of cooking, and simple meals like this one!

 Total Time: 35 minutes

 Where do you get those containers?!

 When you’re meal prepping, good containers are important.
 I know buying a lot of cheap plastic containers is tempting, but I would always recommend splurging for glass.
 They’ll last WAY longer, are better for the environment, and there’s no need to worry about plastic chemicals getting into your food after microwaving.

 I love the brand Prep Naturals, and I’ve purchased a couple different varieties of their glass meal prep containers on Amazon.
 This meal prep lunch is pictured in their 3 Compartment Glass Meal Prep Containers .